 Power of attorney is the legal authority to make decisions for someone else.
 It can be set up for matters including business, medical care, and real estate, allowing an authorized third party to manage these issues on your behalf.
-Of the numerous types of powers of attorney valid in Maryland, choose the POA template that best suits your requirements.

 Maryland (MD) Power of Attorney Documents